alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/expression-basics.md

 ## Basics of Expressions

-Expressions are strings that use DynamoDB's domain-specific expression logic to check for the validity of described statement.
+Expressions are strings that use DynamoDB's domain-specific expression logic to check for the validity of a described statement.
 With expressions, you can use comparator symbols, such as "=" (equals), ">" (greater than), or ">=" (greater than or equal to).

 For example, a comparator symbol could be used as follows: